Billie Joe Armstrong: Instruments

 Armstrong's first guitar was a Cherry Red Hohner acoustic, which his father bought for him.
 He received his first electric guitar, a Fernandes The Revival RST-50 Stratocaster that he named "Blue", when he was ten years old in 1982, the same year his father died.
 His mother got "Blue" from George Cole, who taught Armstrong to play guitar for 10 years.
 Armstrong says in a 1995 MTV interview, "Basically, it wasn't like guitar lessons because I never really learned how to read music.
 So he just taught me how to put my hands on the thing."
 Cole bought the guitar new from David Margen of the band Santana.
-Cole installed the Bill Lawrence L500XL Humbucker pickup in the bridge position at an angle similar to Eddie Van Halen's guitar Frankenstrat which caused Armstrong to be very influenced by Van Halen.
-Armstrong replaced the L500XL with a white Yamaha Pacifica humbucker at Woodstock '94.
+Cole installed the Bill Lawrence L500XL Humbucker pickup in the bridge position at an angle, similar to Eddie Van Halen's guitar Frankenstrat, which caused Armstrong to be very influenced by Van Halen.
+The L500XL is the same pickup that was used by Dimebag Darrell of Pantera, Armstrong replaced the L500XL with a white Yamaha Pacifica humbucker at Woodstock '94.

-Armstrong later reinstalled the Bill Lawrence L500XL pickup before recording Insomniac, and used it for a long time after that, although he switched to a black Seymour Duncan SH-4 JB in 1995.
+Armstrong later reinstalled the Bill Lawrence L500XL pickup before recording Insomniac, although he switched to a black Seymour Duncan SH-4 JB in 1995.
 He toured with this guitar from the band's early days and still uses it to this day.

 Marc Spitz writes that, "Armstrong fetishized his teacher's guitar, partly because the blue instrument had a sound quality and Van Halen-worthy fluidity he couldn't get from his little red Hohner.
 He prized it mostly, however, because of his relationship with Cole, another father figure after the death of Andy."